BurhanUlTayyab/GPTZero/README.md

 ## The motivation for it

 Recently, GPTZero got a lot of hype/traction from media to be able to determine whether a set of sentences are generated from ChatGPT.
-But since the implementation is closed-source, we tried to replicate what they are doing by reverse-engineering their implementation (gptzero.me).
+But since the implementation is closed-source, we tried to replicate what they are doing by reverse-engineering their implementation <a href="https://gptzero.me">gptzero.me</a>.
 Our implementation gets the exact same results as them lol.

 ## Installation
 ```pip install -r requirements.txt```